 Penalties for DWI Breath Test Refusal in NJ

-If it is the first conviction for breath test refusal in New Jersey, the minimum penalty is the revocation of the defendant’s driver’s license for between seven months and one year.
+If it is the first conviction for breath test refusal in New Jersey, the minimum penalty is the revocation of the defendant's driver's license until an interlock device is installed by the defendant, which is to be used for 9-15 months after installment.
 In addition, there will be a fine of at least $300 and potentially as much as $500.
-For a second refusal conviction, a person will be subject to a driver’s license revocation of two years and a minimum fine of $500, with a maximum of $1,000.
-For a third or subsequent conviction for refusal, the driver’s license will be revoked for ten years and he or she will receive a fine of $1,000.
+For a second refusal conviction, a person will be subject to a driver's license revocation of up to two years and a minimum fine of $500, with a maximum of $1,000.
+For a third or subsequent conviction for refusal, the driver's license will be revoked for eight years and he or she will receive a fine of $1,000.

 Jail Time is Not Required for DWI Refusal

 There is a difference between being arrested for a DWI and being arrested for refusal.
 Where there is potential jail time for a DWI conviction, there is no jail time for refusing to take a breath test.
 There is no provision in the refusal statute that states that the person will be sentenced to jail.

 When a driver is stopped for suspicion of DWI, the officer is required to read what is known as a “Standard Statement” prior to conducting the breath test.
 It is in the Standard Statement that notifies the driver that submitting a breath sample is mandatory under New Jersey law.
 Additionally, within this statement the penalties for a refusal are outlined by the officer.